Link Search Menu Expand Document

 When you request a license for OpenRMF® Professional you are given a license file and a key file.
 When matched together and uploaded into the application, this opens up the ability to create, add, edit, and delete checklists and system packages.
 There is a maximum system packages number included in this license that tells you the maximum number of active system packages you can have at one time.

 This is related to the Read-Only mechanism of making a system package read-only and inactive.
 To add a new system package when you are at your maximum, you either have to request an updated license for the correct number of system packages.
-Or you have to mark a system package as read-only, which cannot be undone.
+Or you have to mark a system package as read-only, meaning its information cannot be updated.